ColtonSilvaonKnoxKontor/Enscrambled/README.md

 # Features

-- Hardcoded obfuscated style password and keys , blending them with garbage texts
+- For primary password, it uses hardcoded obfuscated style password and keys , blending them with garbage texts

+- Secondary password must provided only by attacker's server.

 - Uses "custom" file signature, making this as only valid software for decryption